BuoyantIO/service-mesh-academy/eliminate-cross-zone-traffic-hazl/README.md

 **_Use `CTRL-C` to exit the watch command._**

-Let's take a look at what the increased traffic looks like in **Buoyant Cloud**.
+Let's take a look at what the service restoration looks like in **Buoyant Cloud**.
 This will give us a more visual representation of the effect of **HAZL** on our traffic.

 ![Buoyant Cloud: Topology](images/orders-hazl-increased-load-bcloud.png)